BHashemi2021/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

 A summary t-test was performed on the suspension coil PSIs metric to determine the population mean across all available manufacturing lots and provide a source to compare other lots with this metric (Figure 6).
+H0 was regarded as the state where the PSI of suspension coils is not different from each other.

-As noticed, the population p-value (0.06) for PSI is not significant (H0 could not be rejected).
+It seems that the population p-value (0.06) for PSIs across all lots is not significant and therefor H0 could not be rejected.

 #### Figure 6: